combatwombat/monsterdon-replay/info.md

 Editing a movie, or the worker saving/updating a toot in its window, invalidates the cache.

+The full Mastodon toot JSON lives in `toots.data`.
+Popularity counts (`favourites_count`, `reblogs_count`, `replies_count`) are also denormalized into their own indexed columns so they can be sorted/filtered without parsing JSON.
+They're written alongside `data` on insert and on every update path.
+The regular newest-toots fetch stops at existing toots (so counts stay at capture time), but the 6-hour catchup now runs with `updateExistingToots = true` and refreshes counts across the last ~5 days; the weekly resave refreshes everything.

 ## Double features

 Each `#monsterdon` week usually has a main movie plus an unofficial "encore"